vcl/vcl/doc/DEVELOPMENT.md

 ## package.json

-Have an `index.styl` or `index.css` file per module which is referenced in the `package.json` in the `style` property.
+Have an `index.sss` or `index.css` file per module which is referenced in the `package.json` in the `style` property.

 Have the following custom fields in the `package.json` file: